tvanmaren/crushing_knex/README.md

 );
 ```

 **TIP:** One of the challenges of building out a database is choosing the correct data type for each piece of information you're storing.
+Make use of the PostgreSQL documentation when deciding which data type to assign to any particular column.

 **TIP:** Don't forget to create your database before you run your migration file.